 This list does not include all medicines that may interact with Mexiletine.

 Always notify your doctor and pharmacist if you are taking any other medicines, including herbal tonics such as traditional Chinese medicines, supplements and medicines that you buy without a prescription.

-Avoid foods that may affect the acidity of your urine.
+Avoid alcohol and foods that may markedly affect the acidity of your urine.
 Ask your doctor about the types of food you should avoid.

 Store in a cool, dry place away from the reach of children.

 Medicines must not be used past the expiry date.